LazyT1ger/kf2-controlled-difficulty/dynamic_settings.md

 above is used in a long game with 6 people.
 MaxMonsters would progress from 26 on wave 1, to 28 on wave 2, to 32 on wave 3, to 36 on waves 4 through the rest of the game.

-Technically, this system even applies to boss waves, although most settings are not meaningful in boss waves.
+Technically, this system even applies to boss waves, although most settings are not particularly meaningful in boss waves.
 This system applies to boss waves mainly so that one `BossHPFakes` line is sufficient to control Boss HP no matter the gamelength, and to keep the system open to potential future options that might influence both boss and non-boss waves.